 “If you make [silver colloid solution] to about 250 parts per million, and then drink a litre or two of it a day, there's nothing surer than you will turn blue,” Ian says when asked about the risk of argyria.
 “The thing that's wrong with turning blue is that you look blue—and that's it.
 It's only cosmetic.
 It doesn't do you any good, but it doesn't do you any harm either.
 Unless you don't like being blue.”

-When asked about the number of scientific papers and studies pointing to other, more harmful side effects of silver colloid—ranging from kidney damage and liver complications through to neurological deficits and seizures—Ian claimed not to have seen any of them.
+When asked about the number of scientific papers and studies pointing to other, more harmful side effects of silver colloid—ranging from kidney damage and liver complications through to neurological deficits and seizures—Ian claims not to have seen any of them.

-“That could well be the case—you ask a dozen professionals a question and you'll get 13 different answers,” he said.
+“That could well be the case—you ask a dozen professionals a question and you'll get 13 different answers,” he says.
 “I don't know.
 If I was a medical expert I wouldn't be doing this, I'd be retired on the beach.”

 VICE spoke to a number of medical experts about the safety of ingesting silver nanoparticles, after obtaining a sample of one of Silver Health’s most commonly sold solutions.
 While several suggested the 30ppm substance was “unlikely” to cause harm if used sparingly and in small doses, none of them would recommend doing so, and almost all agreed there isn’t enough evidence to say with any certainty that it’s safe.